ihmeuw/cascade-at/docs/epiviz/studycountry.rst

     data, the sex covariate is a covariate multiplier applied the same way as a study covariate.

+*One Covariate*
+    The "one covariate" is a covariate of all ones.
+It's treated within the bundle management system as a study covariate.
+It's used as a covariate on measurement standard deviations, in order to account for between-study heterogeneity.
+A paper that might be a jumping-off point for understanding this is [Serghiou2019]_.

 A covariate column that is used just for exclusion doesn't need a covariate multiplier.
 In practice, the sex covariate is used at global or super-region level as a study covariate.
 Then the